sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 **Improved Performance**

-Storing the object's state in a memento allows for more efficient storage and retrival operations compared to other approaches.
+Storing the object's state in a Memento allows for more efficient storage and retrival operations compared to other approaches.

 **Flexible Design**